Christopher

 -

-Christopher posted an update a day ago
+Christopher posted an update 4 days ago

 Kudos on the IM Live Vegas Virtual.
 This is precisely the type of edifying interim training we need in between the 12 months from August-to-August for the big seminar.
 Set to watch targeted parts of the recording this week, along with some more of the Underground series.